intouchg/sketch-plugin/readme.md

 <br>

-### MSAL Server
+### ADAL Server

-This plugin includes the [@i/msal-server](https://intazdoweb.intouchsol.com/IntouchDesignSystem/IntouchDesignSystem/_git/msal-server) module in the production bundle using the `copy-webpack-plugin` as part of the `webpack.skpm.config.js`.
-The MSAL Server is initialized using NodeJS `child_process.spawn` and passing the port number.
+This plugin includes the [@i/adal-server](https://intazdoweb.intouchsol.com/IntouchDesignSystem/IntouchDesignSystem/_git/adal-server) module in the production bundle using the `copy-webpack-plugin` as part of the `webpack.skpm.config.js`.
+The ADAL Server is initialized using NodeJS `child_process.spawn` and passing the port number.
 <br>